-As of March 31, 2023, we had cash and cash equivalents of \$60.0 million.
-We believe that our existing cash and cash equivalents as of March 31, 2023 will be sufficient to support our planned operations into the first quarter of 2024.
+As of June 30, 2023, we had cash and cash equivalents of \$55.1 million.
+We believe that our existing cash and cash equivalents as of June 30, 2023, together with the net proceeds of approximately \$44.1 million we received from the Initial Commitment Amount pursuant to the Loan Facility in July 2023, will be sufficient to support our planned operations into the first quarter of 2025.

 Since inception, we have incurred significant operating losses.
-For the three months ended March 31, 2023 and 2022, our net loss was \$6.6 million and \$8.5 million, respectively.
-As of March 31, 2023, we had an accumulated deficit of \$170.0 million.
+For the six months ended June 30, 2023 and 2022, our net loss was \$17.6 million and \$18.6 million, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$181.0 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue our ongoing clinical program evaluating VP-315 for the treatment of basal cell carcinoma and potentially additional dermatological oncology indications; - initiate clinical trials evaluating VP-102 for the treatment of external genital warts; - continue our ongoing clinical programs evaluating VP-102 for the treatment of common warts as well as initiate and complete additional clinical trials, as needed; - initiate clinical trials evaluating VP-103 for the treatment of plantar warts; - pursue regulatory approvals for VP-102 for the treatment of molluscum, and eventually for the treatment of external genital warts, common warts or any other indications we may pursue for VP-102, as well as for VP-103 or VP-315; - seek to discover and develop additional product candidates; - ultimately establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize any product candidates for which we may obtain regulatory approval, including VP-102, VP-315 and VP-103; - seek to in-license or acquire additional product candidates for other dermatological conditions; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- initiate the commercialization of YCANTH; - continue our ongoing clinical program evaluating VP-315 for the treatment of basal cell carcinoma and potentially additional dermatological oncology indications; - initiate clinical trials evaluating VP-102 for the treatment of external genital warts;

+- continue our ongoing clinical programs evaluating VP-102 for the treatment of common warts as well as initiate and complete additional clinical trials, as needed; - initiate clinical trials evaluating VP-103 for the treatment of plantar warts; - pursue regulatory approvals for VP-102 for the treatment of external genital warts, common warts or any other indications we may pursue for VP-102, as well as for VP-103 or VP-315; - seek to discover and develop additional product candidates; - further establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize YCANTH and any other product candidates for which we may obtain regulatory approval, including VP-102, VP-315 and VP-103; - seek to in-license or acquire additional product candidates for other dermatological conditions; - adapt our regulatory compliance efforts to incorporate requirements applicable to marketed products; - maintain, expand and protect our intellectual property portfolio; - hire additional commercial, administrative, clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.